bitagoras/xtype/README.md

 ### Element visibility

-_Footnote Purpose_ | Flags an element as visible or invisible / disabled
+_Footnote Purpose_ | Flags an object as visible or invisible / disabled
 :---|:---
 _Footnote type_ | boolean `T` or `F`
 _Footnote value_ | `T` (true for visible / enabled), `F` (false for invisible / disabled)